RefilweSethunya/My-AWS-re-Start-Journey-2025/compute/compute-labs/compute-lab-1.md

-# Compute Lab: Launching an EC2 Instance
+# Compute Lab: Introduction to Amazon EC2

 ## Objective
 Learn how to launch and SSH into an EC2 instance